 The critical diagnostic issue in SSNHL is determination that the hearing loss is indeed sensorineural.
 Sudden hearing loss is an extremely common symptom.
 It typically presents as a feeling of ear fullness.
 Anyone who has had wax impaction, water in the ear, ear congestion with a head cold or allergy, or Eustachian tube obstruction during airplane descent knows the sensation.
 What all these common causes of ear fullness share is that they produce conductive hearing loss.
 If an acute audiogram (hearing test) was performed in any of these cases, the bone-conducted hearing thresholds, which indicate sensitivity of the hearing nerves, would be normal but the air-conducted thresholds might be elevated.
 Idiopathic sudden sensorineural hearing loss produces an identical sensation of aural fullness but the audiogram shows a marked elevation in bone-conducted hearing thresholds (that is, a loss of nerve sensitivity).

 Perhaps the greatest clinical problem in SSNHL is delay in diagnosis.
 Since the symptom of ear fullness is such a common and familiar one, most patients attribute it to wax impaction or congestion from upper respiratory illness or allergies.
 They may wait for days or weeks before seeking medical evaluation, and are then often treated symptomatically for a time before eventual referral to an otolaryngologist.
-Unfortunately, the window of opportunity for SSNHL treatment is no more than 4 weeks from onset of symptoms so a delay in diagnosis usually equates to a permanent hearing loss.
+Unfortunately, the window of opportunity for SSNHL treatment is no more than four weeks from onset of symptoms so a delay in diagnosis usually equates to a permanent hearing loss.

 The most common chief complaint in SSNHL is aural fullness, followed by complaints of hearing loss and tinnitus.
 Aural fullness is a common and non-specific symptom.
 Many patients do not immediately associate it with hearing loss.
 Common non-otologic causes include temporomandibular joint (TMJ) dysfunction, general upper airway congestion from viral upper respiratory illness or environmental allergies, and musculoskeletal dysfunction of the upper neck, e.g. from degenerative joint disease, muscle strain and spasm, whiplash, cervical disc disease, or other acute or chronic neck injury.
 The first step in diagnosis is to determine if a patient’s complaint of aural fullness is due to hearing loss.